-Winter Constructional Plant for Winter Service Patrols, as detailed in Annex WSP 5 of Appendix D, will be:
+Winter Constructional Plant for Winter Service Patrols, as detailed in Annex WSP 1 of Appendix D, will be:

-fully loaded with de-icing material to provide an immediate response to carry out precautionary treatments or other de-icing Operations for carriageways, equipped with on board data logging equipment to record actions taken by Winter Service Patrols, be fitted with RST probes that link back to the OCCR, equipped with on board global positioning system, and route guidance (new fleet only)

-Vehicle YF63 HVA is also fitted with a Vaisala DSP310 mobile road condition sensor that feed live information to the WSDO to enable real time monitoring.

-a front line service independent and separate to precautionary treatment resources which will not be diverted to other de-icing operations or emergencies.
+- fully loaded with de-icing material to provide an immediate response to carry out precautionary treatments or other de-icing Operations for carriageways, - equipped with on board data logging equipment to record actions taken by Winter Service Patrols, - be fitted with RST probes that link back to the OCCR, - Vehicles YF63 HVA and YF63 HVB are fitted with a Vaisala DSP310 mobile road condition sensors that feed live information to the WSDO to enable real time monitoring. - equipped with on board global positioning system, and route guidance will be added to the newer fleet capable of taking it. - a front line service independent and separate to precautionary treatment resources which will not be diverted to other de-icing operations or emergencies.